-On July 20, 1969, Commander Neil Armstrong and Lunar Module Pilot Buzz Aldrin became the first humans to walk on another world.
-The 8-day NASA mission captivated the planet as the duo explored the lunar surface, supported by Michael Collins, Command Module Pilot, who orbited overhead.
-44 years after the first successful landing of the Apollo program, we've dug into the NASA archives to find some familiar and some not-so-familiar views of the Apollo 11 mission.
-All photos and captions can be found in NASA's Human Spaceflight Gallery (http://spaceflight1.nasa.gov/).
+On July 16, 1969, Commander Neil Armstrong, Lunar Module Pilot Buzz Aldrin and Command Module Pilot Michael Collins launched atop a Saturn V rocket toward the moon.
+The 8-day NASA mission captivated the planet as Armstrong and Aldrin explored the lunar surface on July 20, supported by Michael Collins who orbited overhead.
+46 years after the first successful landing of the Apollo program, we've dug into the NASA archives to find some familiar and some not-so-familiar views of the Apollo 11 mission.
+All photos and captions can be found in NASA's Human Spaceflight Gallery.

 Neil Armstrong leads the way across Pad A, Launch Complex 39 at Kennedy Space Center, Fla., during the Apollo 11 prelaunch countdown on July 16, 1969.
 Michael Collins follows behind.

 The massive 363-feet tall Apollo 11 launched at 9:32 a.m.
 (EDT) on July 16, 1969, carrying Armstrong, Aldrin and Collins into the history books.

 This photo was taken from a door-mounted camera on a U.S. Air Force EC-135N aircraft shortly after launch.
 The Saturn V second and third stages separate from the spent first (S-1C) stage, which then dropped into the Atlantic Ocean.
 Recently, the first stage engines were retrieved from the ocean floor by Amazon.com founder Jeff Bezos.

 Earth is captured through the Apollo astronauts' camera lens on the way to the moon.

 Earth shrinks as Apollo 11 continues its journey.

 Aldrin looks into the TV camera during the third broadcast from space on the way to the moon.